Barry Bonds: Personal life

-In 1994, Bonds and Kimberly Bell, a graphic designer, started a relationship that lasted from 1994 through May 2003.
+In 1994, Bonds and Kimberly Bell, a graphic designer, started a relationship, which lasted through May 2003.
 Bonds purchased a home in Scottsdale, Arizona, for Kimberly.
 On January 10, 1998, Bonds married his second wife, Liz Watson, at the San Francisco Ritz-Carlton Hotel in front of 240 guests.
 The couple lived in Los Altos Hills, California, with their daughter Aisha during their ten-and-a-half years of marriage before Watson filed for legal separation on June 9, 2009, citing irreconcilable differences.
 On July 21, 2009, just six weeks later, Watson announced that she was withdrawing her Legal Separation action.
 The couple were reconciled for seven months before Watson formally filed for divorce in Los Angeles on February 26, 2010.
 On June 6, 2011, Bonds and Watson filed a legal agreement not to take the divorce to trial and instead settle it in an "uncontested manner," agreeing to end the marriage privately at an unspecified later date without further court involvement.

 In 2002, Bonds purchased a 17,100-square-foot mansion in the exclusive gated community of Beverly Park in Beverly Hills, California for $8.7 million.
 In 2014, Bonds sold it for $22 million.
 In 2007, Bonds purchased a Mediterranean-style mansion in Hillsborough, California, and in 2018 sold it for $6 million.
 An avid cyclist, Bonds chose the activity to be a primary means of keeping in shape and great passion since his playing career.
 Because knee surgeries, back surgeries, and hip surgeries made it much more difficult to run, cycling has allowed him to engage in sufficient cardiovascular activity to help keep in shape.
 As a result of the cycling, he has lost 25 pounds from his final playing weight of 240 pounds.
+Bonds is a member of the Olympic Club.
 Bonds is an active practitioner of Brazilian jiu-jitsu and was promoted to blue belt in the martial art in 2023.

+Barry's nephew, Peyton, played college baseball for the Rutgers Scarlet Knights and was drafted by the Giants in 2026.